-- To maximise the participation of the children in the learning process, in particular those who might be at risk of failure.
+- Maximise the participation of the children in the learning process, in particular those who might be at risk of failure

-- To promote active co-operation between home, school and relevant community agencies in promoting the educational interests of the children.
+- Promote active co-operation between home, school and relevant community agencies in promoting the educational interests of the children

-- To enhance the children's uptake from education, their retention in the educational system, their continuation to post-compulsory education and to third level and their attitudes to life-long learning.
+- Enhance the children's uptake from education, their retention in the educational system, their continuation to post-compulsory education and to third level and their attitudes to life-long learning

-- To disseminate the positive outcomes of the scheme throughout the school system generally.
+- Disseminate the positive outcomes of the Scheme throughout the school system generally

-The home school liaison co-ordinator has access to specific funding and this is provided by the Department of Education and Skills.
+The home school liaison co-ordinator has access to specific funding and this is provided by the Department of Education.

 Where to apply